 Who’s No. 1 in the latest Kentucky high school football media rankings?

+Covington Catholic coach ‘proud of the fight’ his team showed against Lex Cath

-The top teams in the Kentucky Associated Press high school football polls, with first-place votes, records, total points and previous rankings after the games of week two.
+The top teams in the Kentucky Associated Press high school football polls, with first-place votes, records, total points and previous rankings after the games of week three.

 CLASS A